LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 training = []
 # create an empty array for our output
 output_empty = [0] * len(classes)
-# training set, bag of words for each sentence
+# training set, a bag of words for each sentence
 for doc in documents:
     # initialize our bag of words
     bag = []
     # list of tokenized words for the pattern
     pattern_words = doc[0]
-    # stem each word - create base word, in attempt to represent related words
+    # stem each word - create a base word, in an attempt to represent related words
     pattern_words = [stemmer.stem(word.lower()) for word in pattern_words]
-    # create our bag of words array with 1, if word match found in current pattern
+    # create our bag of words array with one if word match found in the current pattern
     for w in words:
         bag.append(1) if w in pattern_words else bag.append(0)